In 2018, the Food and Drug Administration (FDA) will implement a nationwide ban on trans fats in processed foods.

 Studying trans fats

-While it’s too soon to tell what kind of influence the ban will have on the greater population in terms of decreased heart disease, a study released last month in JAMA Cardiology revealed that the potential impact is promising.
+While it’s too soon to tell what kind of influence the ban will have on the greater population in terms of decreased heart disease, a released last month in JAMA Cardiology revealed that the potential impact is promising.

 Researchers compared several localities that ban trans fats in restaurants with those that don’t.